AstronoMoore/vogon/README.md

 ## Vogon gathers data from ATLAS, ZTF via Lasair, GAIA, TESS, and NEOWISE.
 Suggestions to include other surveys or sources of information are strongly encouraged.

-Mixing fandoms but the quote “It is a capital mistake to theorize before one has data.” by Sir Arthur Conan Doyle writing for Sherlock Holmes applies to transient astronomy as it does to solving crime.
+Mixing fandoms but the quote “It is a capital mistake to theorize before one has data.” by Sir Arthur Conan Doyle writing for Sherlock Holmes applies to transient astronomy as it does to solving detective work.

 ## Installation